akopachov/sveltab/README.md

 A beautiful, customizable New Tab page for Firefox, Chrome, Edge and other Chromium-based browsers.

+Transform your new tab page to something beautiful and yours.
+SvelTab offers hundreds of customization options to create a new tab page that unique to you.
+Choose from many background providers, and be rewarded with stunning, new pictures every time you open a new tab.
+Add your favorite widgets to stay productive throughout your day.
+Create your own new tab experience.

 We care about your privacy and your experience.
 SvelTab is private, fast, and free.

 Key concepts and decisions behind SvelTab: